RiddhiLokhande/EXP-3/README.md

 ![image](https://github.com/user-attachments/assets/8613a136-dbf9-40ba-a50d-a48914322f67)

 ## Conclusion
-This simple program demonstrates the basic structure and workflow of a C++ program, including the use of headers, the main function, standard output, and the return statement
+We learnt the implementation and study of operators in C++ language.